Health insurer Aetna profit rises as Obamacare business shrinks

 (Reuters) - Aetna Inc reported a higher-than-expected quarterly profit on Thursday as member health costs were lower than anticipated and it benefited from exiting most of its Obamacare individual insurance markets this year.

-Shares of Aetna gained 1.6 percent to $157.18, helped by stronger results not only for individual insurance but also in its small and large business division and in its government-backed Medicaid and Medicare segments.
+Shares of Aetna rose 2.5 percent to $158.54, helped by stronger results not only for individual insurance but also in its small and large business division and in its government-backed Medicaid and Medicare segments.
 The company raised its full-year earnings outlook.

 While the individual business' financial results improved more than expected, Aetna said it still anticipated losing money on the Obamacare markets this year.
 The company has already shrunk that business to 240,000 members from 1 million last year and will completely exit it at the end of 2017.

+"When they get it right, which it can be fixed - it very much can be fixed, and it's stable, we'll reconsider our participation," Bertolini said.

-Republican lawmakers have vowed to repeal and replace former President Barack Obama's signature healthcare law but have not yet agreed on a plan to do so or on how to shore up the individual marketplace during a transition period.
+Republican leaders' effort to repeal and replace former President Barack Obama's signature healthcare law failed dramatically in the U.S. Senate last week, having barely passed the House of Representatives in May.
+There are some bipartisan efforts in both houses of Congress to stabilize healthcare markets, but it is unclear how far these will advance.

-Republican President Donald Trump has added to uncertainty by saying he might cut off federal subsidies that help make the plans affordable for millions of Americans this year.
+Republican President Donald Trump has added to uncertainty by saying he might cut off federal subsidies that help make the individual insurance plans affordable for millions of Americans this year.

 Bertolini said member costs could rise during the second half of this year if individuals use more medical services because they are worried about not being able to afford insurance without subsidies next year.
 Many insurers have raised premium rates for 2018 by more than 20 percent.